 Registered Staff Hours

-One of the many reasons this turned out to be a quality nursing home is that it received an A+ inspection grade.
-This is simply as good as it gets in this critical category.
-These inspection scores take several factors into consideration, including deficiencies and federal fines.
-You can find more information about each of these factors by obtaining copies of nursing homes' inspection reports.
-Fortunately, although this facility had a few minor dings on its government inspection report, it had no severe deficiencies.
-Severe deficiencies are ones found in categories G, H, I, J, K and L. This means that CMS didn't deem any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
+We also wanted to emphasize the fact that this facility has received near flawless government inspections recently.
+We awarded them an A+ in this area.
+Inspection ratings weigh several factors, including deficiencies and federal fines.
+You can learn more about each of these items by reviewing copies of nursing homes' inspection reports.
+Fortunately, although this nursing home had some minor dings on its inspection report, it had no severe deficiencies.
+Severe deficiencies are ones labeled as categories G through L. This tells you the inspectors did not deem any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Does this page answer your questions about The Terraces of Phoenix?